Soldiers Point

 Soldiers Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects expected to affect this area.
-Notable projects include 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP).
-The following list details those most likely to be relevant.
+In total, zero projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.